scandum/rotate/README.md

 Beaker Rotation
 ---------------
-The beaker rotation has similarities with the grail rotation but will swap multiple blocks at once when possible.
-The two nested loops to swap multiple blocks can be merged into a single loop, significantly improving performance when the relative size difference between the two halves is large.
-The mechanism to merge two loops is somewhat counter-intuitive and might be novel.
+The beaker rotation has similarities with the Gries-Mills rotation but has a distinct sequential movement pattern.
+Unlike the Gries-Mills rotation the two loops can be merged into a single loop, significantly improving performance when the relative size difference between the two halves is large.
+The utilization of the merged loops is counter-intuitive and might be novel.
+Its first known publication was in 2021.
 ```
 ┌──────────────────────────┬─────────────────┐
 │ 1  2  3  4  5  6  7  8  9│10 11 12 13 14 15│